1 / 9

 It can make cornering at speed not particularly smooth and make the car feel a little restless and uneasy as you constantly have to input corrections rather than keep it steady.

-But the eager throttle and quick steering do give the 3008 a tremendous sense of urgency around town, allowing you to dart about quite nimbly.
+But the eager throttle and quick steering do give the Peugeot 3008 a tremendous sense of urgency around town, allowing you to dart about quite nimbly.
 It also makes it much easier to park.
-You probably wouldn’t think you’re in a crossover until you’ve forgotten how big the car is and dinked the alloys on the kerb.
+You probably wouldn’t think you’re in a SUV until you’ve forgotten how big the car is and dinked the alloys on the kerb.

 The ride is a solid seven out of ten.
 It’s okay most of the time.
 Quite soft and compliant but occasionally it gets a bit thumpy or fails to take a pothole in its stride.
 It’s a shame really – not because it’s bad, but because underneath there’s probably quite a tidy-handling car here and we’d love to see it.